PsalterMark

 The bigger picture is important here too.
 In some ways the three biblical wisdom books can be seen as a dialogue between three different takes on what wisdom actually is.
 Although we have seen that they share a common role for Fear of the Lord as a basis for wisdom, in many other respects they differ enormously in their stance.
 Appreciating their distinct nature and differences will be a central concern of the rest of this series of posts.

-4 thoughts on “Dialogue in Wisdom”
+4 responses to “Dialogue in Wisdom”

-Leave a Reply
+Leave a comment